Swishyfishie/swishyfishie.github.io/_posts/2020-10-18-my_top_3_favourite_javascript_array_methods.markdown

 We will create an array of strings and we will go through each of those methods to see what they are used for in an array.

 `let myTutorials = ['Python','JavaScript','Ruby']`

 ![](https://i.imgur.com/YgF6e8y.png)

 ### Starting with .forEach()

-For each calls a function for each element of the array, in order so basically it loops over the array and I mostly use forEach when I want to render something in the dom.
+For each calls a function for each element of the array, in order so basically it loops over the array, and I mostly use `.forEach()` when I want to render something in the dom.

 `myTutorials.forEach(tutorial => document.write(`I love ${tutorial}. `))`